finnito/Science/content/12phy/as91173/markdown/resistance-and-ohms-law.md

 Give the definition, symbol, unit and formula for the following:

-1. Electric Field
-2. Electric Potential Energy
+1. Electric Potential Energy
-3. Current
+2. Current
-4. Voltage
+3. Voltage
-5. Power
+4. Power

 ---